Development Environment

 | | | | <client-display test name>_spec.js

-The end-to-end tests stand-up the skills-service, the dashboard, and the client display web applications and then execute numerous tests against these web-applications to mimic users' actions.
+The end-to-end tests stand-up the skills-service and the dashboard applications and then execute numerous tests against these web-applications to mimic users' actions.

 To run cypress end-to-end tests (assumes that you have built the skills-service.jar via the previous step):